-Emma Micklewright - FdA Couns.
+Emma Micklewright - The Head Space.
+FdA Couns.
 BSc Hons.
 MBACP Reg.

 Hello, my name is Emma.

-I welcome you initially, to a free, no-obligation fifteen minutes consultation to discuss any questions and to get a sense of how we may work together; whether you preference is phone, via video or face-to-face.
+I welcome you initially, to a free, no-obligation fifteen minutes consultation to discuss any questions and to get a sense of how we may work together; whether you preference is phone, Zoom/Skype or face-to-face.

 How I work / locations.

-During these uncertain COVID times, I offer and I am competent in both phone and online video therapy.
+During these uncertain COVID times, I offer convenient phone and Zoom/Skype sessions.